zoltan-ky/django-dialogform/README.rst

 Overview
 --------
 Django app to open forms within ``<dialog>`` html element popups.
 These popups are auto-placed relative to their anchor and auto-sized to their content, placed within the referring page viewport area and have no menus or borders for resizing/moving.

-The general idea is to display django forms that would typically not need to fill entire screens, but maybe only modify some attributes of a model or create new relations between models, or run queries, etc, without leaving the referring page.
+This is meant for django forms that wouldn't have a large amount of data, but maybe only present a few fields to modify some attributes of a model, create new relations between models, or run queries, etc., with the referring page in the background waiting for the dialog form to be closed.

-Two different dialog template options are included:
+Three different dialog template options are included:

-1) ``dialog`` - that displays a form directly within a ``<dialog>`` element in the same html document context where the anchor to it is found; and
+1) ``dialog`` - that displays a form directly within a ``<dialog>`` element in the same html document context where the anchor to it is found;

-2) ``dialog/iframe`` - that creates an ``<iframe>`` element within the ``<dialog>`` and loads the form and all its associated media as a complete content window/document.
+2) ``dialog/iframe`` - that creates an ``<iframe>`` element within the ``<dialog>`` and loads the form and all its associated media as a complete content window/document;

+3) ``local-dialog`` - this option handles the presentation only of a ``<dialog>`` element containing a form that is already part of, and has been loaded with the referring page.

+Dialog elements and their content forms are created and destroyed dynamically for the first two options above as many times as requested.

-The dialogs are non-modal, so they allow for simple dialog nesting actions, like an "X" that opens another delete-confirmation dialog, or some other link to create an intermediate model, if necessary for completing the initiating dialog.
-This is also useful if you're using additional django packages in your forms that may use dialogs that could be blocked by a modal dialog.
+The dialogs are non-modal, so they allow for simple dialog nesting actions (like an "X" that opens another delete-confirmation dialog, or some other link to create an intermediate or new model to be referred to), if needed for completing the initiating dialog.

-The dialog views are regular django form views annotated by mixins and thus opened as dialogs. ``dialog-anchor`` elements, containing descriptive text or img icons, are inserted into other view templates for opening dialog view urls.
+The dialog views are regular django form views annotated by mixins and thus opened as dialogs. ``dialog-anchor`` elements take the role of ``<a>`` elements are inserted into other view templates for opening dialog view urls.

-Dialogform form and view templates can also be used within the Admin and contain Admin widgets.
+Dialogform form and view templates may also be used within the Admin and contain Admin widgets.

-A simple demo app for all these variants is included in a demo subdirectory included with dialogform.
+A simple demo app with all these variations is included in the dialogform/demo subdirectory.

 Known Limitations
 -----------------

-Dialogforms are auto-positioning and sizing within the viewport.
+Dialogforms are auto-positioning and -sizing within the viewport.
 Dialogform media assets are restricted to sameorigin.

 Installation and Demo
 ---------------------